apache/cloudstack-documentation/source/plugins/cloudstack-kubernetes-service.rst

    # service cloudstack-management restart

-   # service cloudstack-usage restart

-Once the Kubernetes service is running the new APIs will become accessible and the UI will start show a Kubernetes Service tab.
+Once the Kubernetes service is running the new APIs will become accessible and the UI will show the Kubernetes tab under the Compute section.

 Kubernetes Supported Versions
 ------------------------------